sspanak/tt9/docs/user-manual.md

 ## On-screen Keypad
 On touchscreen-only phones, a fully functional on-screen keypad is available.
 Enable it from Settings → Appearance → Show On-Screen Numpad.

 It is also recommended to disable the special behavior of "Back" key working as "Backspace".
 It is useful only for a hardware keypad.
-To do so, go to: Settings → Keyboard → Select Hotkeys → Backspace key, then select the "--" option.
+To do so, go to: Settings → Keypad → Select Hotkeys → Backspace key, then select the "--" option.

 If you do have a hardware keypad and prefer having more screen space, disable the software keys from the Settings → Appearance.